vdw91/HSE_sim_CLRNet/README.md

 ### Automation Lab, Sungkyunkwan University

-# Lane Detection for CCTV-cameras using CLRNet: Cross-Layer Refinement Network
+# Lane Detection for CCTV-cameras using SAM and Adaptive Hough Transform

 Prepare for an updated version, include: